josemanuel22/josemanuel22.github.io/.history/_posts/2023-01-27-automatic_preconditioning_lm_q-Newton_Upd_20230225145403.md

   - In non linear optimization problems, there is a substantial reduction in the number of C.G. iterations, when $$m=8$$.
 For beyond $$m=10$$ most results are indentical to $$m=8$$.
   - For tight tolerance, the benefit can be modest.
 But for relaxed tolerance the saving number of C.G. iterations are important.
   - With Finite element Matrices, there is also a reduction in the number of C.G. iterations, but there is no reduction of CPU time because matrices are very sparce.
-  -  In general a uniform sampling strategy perform better than saving the last $$m$$ pairs.
+  - Comparing sampling strategies: In general a uniform sampling strategy perform better than saving the last $$m$$ pairs.